tjark-neumann/guardtower/README.md

 Each finding carries a `catalog_id` linking to its [catalog](CATALOG.md) entry.

-## The catalog is the point
+## The catalog

-The value isn't the loop over parameters — that's easy to regenerate.
-It's the curated, referenced list of *every silent way fine-tuning fails*, kept current.
-Hit a new one?
+Hit a new fail?
 Add an entry to `guardtower/catalog.py` and a check that emits its id. `guardtower.catalog()` returns the list; `guardtower.catalog_markdown()` regenerates [CATALOG.md](CATALOG.md).